-Dr. James Henry Duncan was born in Warkworth, Northumberland, England, to Reverend James Duncan and the former Annie Jobson on the 8th of June, 1850.
-According to the 1851 census, Dr. Duncan had 2 older brothers, William and John and 2 older sisters, Mary and Anna.
-His father was a United Presbyterian Minister.
-Another sister named Rachel was born in England before the Duncan family immigrated to Canada in 1854.
+Dr. James Henry Duncan was born in Warkworth, Northumberland, England on the 8th of June, 1850.
+He was the 5th of 9 children born to Reverend James Duncan and the former Annie Jobson.
+His father was a United Presbyterian Minister and his siblings were; William Duncan, John Thomas Duncan, Mary Ellen Duncan, Anna Isabella Duncan, Rachel Anna Duncan, Jane Elizabeth Duncan, Georgianna Baynes Duncan and Edward James Baron Duncan.
+After the birth of Rachel, the Duncan family immigrated to Canada in 1854.
 They settled on a farm on the Bronson Line in Huron County, Ontario and his father continued to minister in Huron County.
-After they moved to Canada, 3 more siblings joined the family, Jane and Georgianna and Edward.
-His parents home-schooled their children.
-Dr. Duncan worked on the family farm until he was 28 years old.
-At that time his mother became sick and before she died he promised her, that he would study medicine.
+(Dr. Duncan’s last 3 siblings Jane, Georgianna and Edward were born in Huron County.)
+His parents home-schooled their children and Dr. Duncan worked on the family farm until he was 28 years old.
+At that time his mother became sick and before she died he promised her that he would study medicine.

-Dr. Duncan married Margaret Helen “Maggie” Ferguson at the home of her parents on the 6th of June 1888.
-She was born on the 9th of February, 1865, the daughter of James Ferguson and Jane Renwick.
-She had 2 younger sisters, Sarah and Elizabeth and her parents were farmers.
+Dr. Duncan married Margaret Helen “Maggie” Ferguson at the home of her parents in Thamesville, on the 6th of June 1888.
+Mrs Duncan was born on the 9th of February, 1865.
+She was the eldest of 3 daughters born to James Ferguson and the former Jane Renwick.
+Her parents were farmers and her sisters were; Sarah Isabelle Ferguson and Elizabeth Ferguson.

 Dr. and Mrs. Duncan had three children.
-Ferguson James Duncan was born on the 19th of February, 1890 and died on the 21st of July 1907 in Chatham, Ontario.
-Edward Ross Duncan was born on the 1st of February, 1892 and died on the 3rd of November, 1911 also in Chatham.
+Their son, Ferguson James Duncan was born on the 19th of February, 1890.
+He died on the 21st of July 1907 in Chatham after a “short illness”.
+Edward Ross Duncan was born on the 1st of February, 1892 and he died in Chatham on the 3rd of November, 1911.
 Both boys had been excellent students.
-Their daughter Jean Renwick Duncan was born in September of 1895.
-She became a doctor and joined her father in his practice for a time before moving to Patton, California.
+Their daughter Jean Renwick Duncan was born on the 16th of September, 1895.

 Dr. Duncan prepared a paper on the prevention of tuberculosis in schools and forwarded it to the Minister of Education for consideration.

 Dr. Duncan died from complications of influenza, at his residence located at 274 King Street West in Chatham on September 22, 1928.
-His wife Maggie died on the 30th of July 1935.
+Mrs. Duncan died on the 30th of July 1935.
 At the time of her death, she resided at 8 Third Street in Chatham.
-Dr. and Mrs. Duncan and their 2 sons are buried at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Duncan and their 2 sons Ross and Fergus, were buried at Maple Leaf Cemetery in Chatham.